KubeDeckio/KubeDeck/pages/about.md

 ## Get Involved

 All of our tools are open source, and we love working with the community.
-You can check out our projects on [GitHub](https://github.com/kubedeckio), and we welcome any feedback or contributions.
+You can check out our tools on [GitHub](https://github.com/kubedeckio), and we welcome any feedback or contributions.
 If you’ve got ideas or want to help make **KubeDeck** even better, we’d love to hear from you.

 ## Meet the Founder: Richard Hooper